Many people like to "wing it" when learning a new software platform. If that's you, that's absolutely your prerogative, and we won't try to stop you!

 Learn more about report editor widgets in the "Reports" section of the Knowledgebase, and about client marketing dashboard widgets in the "Client Marketing Dashboard" section of the Knowledgebase.

 There are three different types of user in our system.

-Customers are often confused about the different between campaigns, dashboards and client user accounts.
+Customers are often confused about the difference between campaigns, dashboards and client user accounts.

-Think of it this way: Campaigns are used to house marketing channel (integration) date, and dashboards, as well as to organize the scheduled reports for each customer.
+Think of it this way: Campaigns are used to house marketing channel (integration) data, and dashboards, as well as to organize the scheduled reports for each customer.

 But as the original account owner, you have the choice as to who can login and view that data.
 You don't ever NEED to create any staff or client user accounts if you don't want staff/clients to login and work within the platform.

 Clients don't need an account to view scheduled reports that you send to them via email.

 We highly encourage you to create staff accounts if multiple people will have access to your AgencyAnalytics account so that you can control who has access to what.

 And we encourage you to utilize client user accounts so that you can offer your customers the "value added" benefit of logging in to view their live data.

 Learn more about creating users, setting their permissions, and restricting their access in our Knowledgebase, or in this video tutorial.